Playstation 2 Programming

 Posted: March 16, 2006

 11 year ago I got a Playstation 2 with a modchip in it so I could play around with Playstation 2 development writing code in C using the PS2DEV.
-Recently I added to naken_asm the full Playstation 2 Emotion Engine R5900 and vector unit instruction sets.
+Recently I added to naken_asm the full Playstation 2 Emotion Engine MIPS R5900 and vector unit instruction sets.
 I made a quick demo of drawing a triangle and placed it in the naken_asm git repository: /samples/playstation2/.
 I also added some Python tools to help with debugging and a playstation2.inc include file to make coding simpler.

-I left all the old PS2DEV programs at the bottom of this page and I am repurposing this page with information on how the sample assembly program works so hopefully help anyone else looking to do Playstation 2 programming.
+I left all the old PS2DEV programs at the bottom of this page and I am repurposing this page with information on how the sample assembly program works to hopefully help anyone else looking to do Playstation 2 programming.

 Most of the information I used for learning to write this simple program came from http://lukasz.dk/playstation-2-programming/an-introduction-to-ps2dev/.
 Lukasz has links to serval old Playstation 2 demos including Duke's 3stars.asm demo.
-I lifted a lot of code from the 3stars.asm demo, reorganizing it a bit, to get the Playstation 2 video initialization working.
+I used code from the 3stars.asm demo to figoure out how to get the Playstation 2 video initialization working.
 There are several PDFs that are also important: EE_Core_Instruction_Set_Manual.pdf, EE_Core_Users_Manual.pdf, EE_Overview_Manual.pdf, EE_Users_Manual.pdf, and GS_Users_Manual.pdf.
 These PDFs document the R5900 instruction set, the vector units instruction set, DMA, and Graphic Synthesizer (GS) modules.